Luffia ferchaultella

 Luffia ferchaultella is a moth of the Psychidae family.
 It is found in Ireland, the United Kingdom, Belgium, the Netherlands, Luxembourg, France, Spain, Portugal, Switzerland, Germany and Italy.

-Luffia ferchaultella might be the same species as Luffia lapidella.
+Only the self-fertile wingless female is known, (unless it is the same species as Luffia lapidella).Cased larvae feed, often in flocks, on lichen.
+They can often be found in large numbers on lichen-covered tree trunks and fences.